 Level Round Robin Knock Out

 A None None

-В Three quarters of a point Three quarters of a point
+В Half point Three quarters of a point

 С One point One point

 When both boats break RRS 14, they should both receive a points penalty.
-If a competitor requests a hearing after a points penalty has been imposed, the protest committee may decide (in the hearing) to give a greater penalty.
+If a competitor requests a hearing when a points penalty is imposed, the protest committee may decide (in the hearing) to give a greater penalty.